Performance Breakdown

 Omnidirectional Soft Roller

-What I like is each wheel has a rubber finish, thus minimizing the risk of surface scuffing.
+What I like is that each wheel has a rubber finish, thus minimizing the risk of surface scuffing.

 This lack of torque means the rollers won’t spin on carpet, rendering it useless on this surface.